 VVC Converter: Find the Right One

-An efficient converter needs tons of encoders and decoders to convert videos from or to VVC and other formats.
-VideoProc has a large amount of codec support, and basically processes any video format you throw at it.
+The best video converter needs tons of encoders and decoders to convert videos from or to VVC and other formats.
+VideoProc Converter has a large amount of codec support, and basically processes any video format you throw at it.
 Besides, there are advanced parameters for power users.
 For instance, you can enable 2-pass encoding to retain image quality while keeping an impressive compression ratio.

 Speed matters too.
 Since VVC is highly compressed, the decoding and re-encoding process is CPU-intensive consequently.
-You will need a H266/VVC converter that supports hardware acceleration to tap on the processing power of NVIDA© CUDA™, AMD®, and Intel® Core™ on your machine.
+You will need a H266/VVC converter that supports hardware acceleration to tap on the processing power of NVIDIA© CUDA™, AMD®, Intel® Core™, and Apple M1/M1 Pro/M1 Max on your machine.

 - Support 370+ input files and convert to more compatible mp4, mov, mkv and 420+ output formats.